|Nutrition Facts (per serving)|

 Panko crumbs, a dash of garlic powder, and shredded Parmesan cheese give these chicken thighs a tasty crispy exterior.
 They're dipped in honey (or maple syrup) and mustard before the crumb coating is applied for some tang and sweetness.

-The chicken thighs are delicious with biscuits, mashed potatoes, and peas or green beans, along with a salad.
+The chicken thighs are delicious with biscuits, garlic mashed potatoes, and peas or green beans, along with a salad.
 It's a great chicken for a picnic, too.
 Potato salad and coleslaw are excellent options as well.

 A package of chicken thighs often contains large and small pieces.
 Larger chicken thighs might have enough meat—about 4 ounces—for one serving, but smaller pieces could yield as little as 2 1/2 to 3 ounces.

 "A great recipe for a quick and easy weeknight dinner.
 The chicken is super crunchy on the outside and juicy inside.
 The combination of mustard, maple syrup, and paprika is heavenly!
 For some heat, I recommend adding a bit of chili powder." —Tara Omidvar